HfZhang-code/Class-Registration-System/README.md

-My github link is https://github.com/metcs/met-cs665-assignment-project-Nalaaaaa I try to design a register class system.
+I try to design a Class Registration System.
 Students can log into the system and register in the courses.
 I use MVC pattern, strategy pattern and Data Access Object pattern.

    For the flexibility, I use strategy pattern between my view layer and controller layer.